Brentford branch line

 The Brentford branch line, also known as the Brentford Dock Line, is a freight-only branch railway line in Greater London, England.
-The route, which opened in 1859, was backed by the Great Western Railway and built by the Great Western & Brentford Railway Company.
+The route, which opened in 1859, was backed by the Great Western Railway and built by the Great Western and Brentford Railway Company.
 It ran 4 mi from Southall to Brentford Dock.
 In 1964, the line to the wharves was closed.
 The branch now runs from the Great Western Main Line to a goods yard and waste transfer station in Brentford.

 History

 Early years

 The line was proposed by the Great Western Railway (GWR) during the 1840s, as a means of reaching the inner London docks via the River Thames.
 Brentford was chosen as the most suitable location, being the point where the Great Western Main Line (GWML) is nearest to the Thames, and also the terminus of the Grand Junction Canal.

 Despite opposition from the canal owners, the Great Western and Brentford Railway Company was incorporated on 14 August 1855 by an act of Parliament, the Great Western and Brentford Railway Act 1855 (18 & 19 Vict. c. cxci), promoted by the GWR.
 Construction of the line and dock at Brentford began on 3 March 1856, with Isambard Kingdom Brunel as chief engineer.
 The line was built from a down-facing connection with the GWML at Southall, to Brunel's 7 ft 1/4 in (2,140 mm) broad gauge.
 However, it took three years to complete due to the need to build a three-level bridge at Windmill Lane, Southall, where the line passed underneath both the road and the Grand Junction Canal.
-As Brunel underestimated the cost of building the dock, it was necessary to raise additional capital under two further acts of Parliament passed in 1857 and 1859.
+As Brunel underestimated the cost of building the dock, it was necessary to raise additional capital under two further acts of Parliament the Great Western and Brentford Railway Amendment Act 1857 (20 & 21 Vict. c. xiii) and the Great Western and Brentford Railway Leasing Act 1859 (22 Vict. c. xiii).